Folk music, master

 About the studies

-In the studies, you must choose one of the three orientation options: creative musicianship, pedagogy or research.
-At the core of the studies are your personally tailored study plan, the relationships that develop between you and the teachers, and individual guidance.
+In our studies, you must choose one of the three orientation options: creative musicianship, pedagogy or research.
+At the core of the studies are your personally tailored study plan, the relationships that develop between you and the teachers and individual guidance.

 Our learning environment promotes genuine dialogue and your growth into an independent expert and artist.